 More information and resources

-For free resources to create and evaluate accessible information, see the Accessible Information Ladder.
+For free resources see the Accessible Information Ladder.